The Course – Hole #1

 372 yds.
 (White) 454 (Blue) 368 yds.
 (Red) 418 yds.
 (Gold)

-Hole number two plays as either a 372 yard par 4 or as a 454 yard par 5 depending on whether you are playing from the whites or the blues.
+Hole number two plays as either a 372 yard par 4 (white) or as a par 5 (blue, red, gold).
 Be careful to keep your drive to the right of the fairway as there is a bunker on the left side that will swallow errant drives.
 The difficulty in this hole lies on the green.
 Regardless where the pin is placed remember never to be above it.
 Depending on the conditions, being above the hole will more often than not result in a three putt.
 Out of bounds along the entire left side.

 The Course – Hole #3